 The money has been used to invest in real estate crowdfunded projects in commercial office space and multi-family condominium complexes across the country.
 They’ve also reached an impressive $7 billion in total assets transaction value.
 And they’ve helped investors earn over $226 million in net dividends so far and counting.
 Fundrise is also the pioneer in eREITs.

-The average investment on the Fundrise platform is about $5,000 with annual returns ranging from 10% to 14% according to management.
+The average investment on the Fundrise platform is about $5,000 with annual returns of between 9% – 10% according to management.
+And you can take a look at Fundrise’s returns here.
 If you’re looking for an easier way to diversify your investments into real estate, investing in Fundrise is a solution.

 - Prefunds all deals with their own capital, showing commitment and confidence in their deals.

 - Very low minimum investment (only $10), compared to $10,000 for other platforms.

 - One of the longest track record in the industry.

 - Well capitalized with over $355 million in funding raised so far in 8 rounds.

 - High quality deal flow (they only approve about 2% of deals).